call us +353 (0)91 877323

 Day 3 – South Uist, Benbecula & North Uist

-Day 5 – North Harris to The Isle of Lewis
+Day 5 – Harris to The Isle of Lewis

-After breakfast visit the famous Harris Tweed weavers before continuing north.
+After breakfast we visit the famous Harris Tweed weavers to see the worlds most famous weavers at work.
 Today will be your most challenging day as we climb through the hills but the striking scenery is a reward worth earning.
 As you traverse beneath the striking mountain of An Clisham – the highest pint of the Outer Hebrides. you should keep an eye out for golden Eagles.

 Day 6 – Callanish to the Butt of Lewis